CardinalApps/cardinal-help-app/README.md

 does not keep the `/pages` directory in prod (everything is webpacked, Node's `fs` is not reliable in prod).

+Whenever you make a change to a page config, add a page, or delete a page, you must run `npm run models/pages`.

 ## `cache` Directory

 The top-level `cache` directory contains cache that is created by the scripts.